dougissi/dougissi.github.io/public/markdown/posts/2022-01-31-wordle-replay.md

 * yellow: that particular letter is in the word but NOT in the correct spot
 * gray: that particular letter is NOT in the word.

-If you haven't played, you really ought to <a href="https://www.nytimes.com/games/wordle/" target="_blank">check it out</a>.
+If you haven't played, you really ought to [check it out](https://www.nytimes.com/games/wordle/).

 ## What did I build?
-I built <a href="https://www.dougissi.com/wordle-replay/" target="_blank">WordleReplay.com</a> with the following features:
+I built the [original version](https://www.dougissi.com/wordle-replay/) of WordleReplay.com with the following features:
 * Mimics all of the main Wordle game play functionality
 * Stays in sync with the real Wordle as the days go by, so the word for today on WordleReplay.com always matches the word on the official Wordle site.
 * **Allows the user to play any Wordle that has been published to date (in contrast to the official Wordle where you cannot play prior days).**
 * Provides top suggestions for the user's next guess (more details [below](#next-guess-suggestions)).

-## Popularity
+## Popularity [Update January 2024]
-[2024 Update] I'm happy to report that <a href="https://wordlereplay.com/" target="_blank">WordleReplay.com</a> has been popular for the two years that it has been in existence.
-For the past several months, the site has seen more than 1,000 daily users from users across the globe!
+The original version of WordleReplay.com had become very popular for the two years that it had been in existence.
+Since late 2023, the site has seen more than 1,000 daily users from users across the globe!

 ![WordleReplay.com popularity reports 2022 to 2023](/assets/wordlereplay/wordle_replay_popularity_2years.png)